 Seeing his project timelines slipping away, the builder enlisted the help of Satan himself to finish erecting the cathedral on time.
 In exchange, he promised to keep the interior windowless to bathe the church in darkness.
 The builder fulfilled his end.
 Or so the devil thought.

 As Satan stood in the entrance, the church, with its massive pillars blocking the light, appeared covered in blackness.
 Something didn’t feel right.
-He stepped further in, passing the pillars, and was knocked aback as light poured in from the windows.
+He stepped further in, passing the pillars, and was knocked back as light poured in from the windows.

 Displeased with the deception, the devil slammed his foot into the floor of the entrance, forever indenting the concrete with his footprint.
 As he stormed out of the church one last time, he left behind a perpetual torrent of wind that still swirls around Frauenkirche to this day.

 Besides checking out the beautiful late Gothic interior and living out fanciful legends, the south tower of Frauenkirche offers incredible sweeping views of the city.
-The crypts of the lower level, the final resting place of several Wittelsbach princes, is also worth a look.
+The crypts of the lower level, the final resting place of several Wittelsbach princes, are also worth a look.

 The local nickname for St. Peter’s Church, Alter Peter (“Old Peter”), is both endearing and fitting.
 Long before Munich even became a city, religious buildings have stood upon the site of Munich’s oldest church.